MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started-with-partner/get-started-with-android-studio.md

                            PUBLIC ${ANDROID_MAVEN_PATH}/ndk/include/
                            )
 ```

-Upon completion of this step you should run a gradle sync followed by project build to ensure that the project links properly with your XboxLiveSDK.
+Upon completion of this step you should run a gradle sync, followed by doing a project build, to ensure that the project links properly with the Xbox Live SDK.

 ## Adjusting your Android Manifest to handle XboxLiveSDK

-1. First we are going to update the Android Manifest to include the permissions XboxLive requires to run.
-Open **your_app > src > main > AndroidManifest.xml ** and add the following two lines just after the header:
+1. First, update the Android Manifest to include the permissions which XboxLive requires to run, as follows.
+   Open the file **your_app > src > main > AndroidManifest.xml** and add the following two lines just after the header:

 ```xml
 <uses-permission android:name="android.permission.INTERNET"/>
 <uses-permission android:name="android.permission.ACCESS_NETWORK_STATE" />
 ```

-2. In your application settings of the AndoroidMainfest you will need to set the **android:allowBackup="false"**
+2. In your application settings of the AndroidManifest, you will need to set **android:allowBackup="false"**.

-3. In the same file AndroidManifest file you will also need to add a new activity just after the main launcher element.
+3. In the same AndroidManifest file, you will also need to add a new activity just after the main launcher element, as follows:

 ```xml
 <activity android:name="com.microsoft.xal.browser.WebView" android:launchMode="singleTask">